godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 Adding grenades
 ---------------

-First, let's give our player some grenades to play with.
+First, let's give the player some grenades to play with.
 Open up ``Grenade.tscn``.

-There's a few things to note here, the first and foremost being that our grenades are going to use :ref:`RigidBody <class_RigidBody>` nodes.
+There's a few things to note here, the first and foremost being that the grenades are going to use :ref:`RigidBody <class_RigidBody>` nodes.
-We're going to use :ref:`RigidBody <class_RigidBody>` nodes for our grenades so they bounce around the world in a somewhat realistic manner.
+We're going to use :ref:`RigidBody <class_RigidBody>` nodes for our grenades so they bounce around the world in a (somewhat) realistic manner.

 The second thing to note is ``Blast_Area``.
-This is a :ref:`Area <class_Area>` node that will represent the blast radius of our grenade.
+This is a :ref:`Area <class_Area>` node that will represent the blast radius of the grenade.

 Finally, the last thing to note is ``Explosion``.
-This is the :ref:`Particles <class_Particles>` node that will emit an explosion effect when the grenades explodes.
+This is the :ref:`Particles <class_Particles>` node that will emit an explosion effect when the grenade explodes.
 One thing to note here is that we have ``One shot`` enabled.
-This is so we emit all of our particles at once.
-We're also emitting in world coordinates instead of local coordinates, so we have ``Local Coords`` unchecked as well.
+This is so we emit all of the particles at once.
+The particles are also emitting using world coordinates instead of local coordinates, so we have ``Local Coords`` unchecked as well.

-.. note:: If you want you can see how the particles are set up by looking through it's ``Process Material`` and ``Draw Passes``.
+.. note:: If you want, you can see how the particles are set up by looking through the particle's ``Process Material`` and ``Draw Passes``.

-Let's write the code needed for our grenade.
+Let's write the code needed for the grenade.
 Select ``Grenade`` and make a new script called ``Grenade.gd``.
 Add the following:

 ::